 Your son's pediatrician can usually diagnose a retractile testicle.
 However, if he or she believes your son needs treatment, you may then be referred to a doctor who specializes in urinary disorders and problems with male genitals in children (pediatric urologist).

-Because appointments can be brief, and there's often a lot of ground to cover, it's a good idea to arrive well prepared.
 Here's some information to help you get ready for the appointment, and what to expect from your child's doctor.

 What you can do